 Through his work he seeks to bridge local, indigenous and organisational perspectives, and help diverse groups work together to develop a shared understanding around goals, actions and indicators.

 Prior to developing his own consultancy and research practice in 2010, he worked for Landcare Research where he led the Collaborative Learning for Environmental Management group.
 A founding member of the Aotearoa New Zealand Evaluation Association, Dr Allen is currently a member of its Southern South Island Branch steering committee.
 He leads the Transitions to Sustainable Development network for the ESocSci – Engaged Social Science hub.
 He also developed and manages the Learning for Sustainability (LfS) website as an international clearinghouse for on-line resources around collaboration and innovation processes.
 He brings experience from working with a wide range of different end-user stakeholder sectors.

-Professor Helen Nicholson
+Prof Helen Nicholson

-David has previously worked as Senior Advisor with the Ministry of Health where he helped implement Ala Mo’ui: Pathways to Pacific Health and Wellbeing 2014-2018, the Ministry’s strategic document for monitoring the Health Sector’s performance on improving the health of Pacific people in New Zealand.
+David has previously worked as a Public Health Advisor with Pacific Health Development at Counties Manukau Health District Health Board and as a Senior Advisor at the Ministry of Health where he helped implement Ala Mo’ui: Pathways to Pacific Health and Wellbeing 2014-2018, the Ministry’s strategic document for monitoring the Health Sector’s performance on improving the health of Pacific people in New Zealand.
 Other roles have included Principal Research Analyst at the Ministry of Pacific Island Affairs and senior research fellow at the School of Population Health at the University of Auckland.
-His research interest has been on chronic disease prevention.
+His research interest has focussed on chronic disease prevention.